|

 Some blogs are poorly right from the get-go.
 If yours is feeling under the weather, here are 6 treatments that will turn it, and your website, into a vibrant resource centre that drives your business forward.

-Big-picture focus This article doesn’t focus on the technical minutiae of whether to use Wordpress or Weebly, filling in metadata, writing great headlines, breaking up text with pictures, adding in calls to action, SEO keywords, paragraph length and so on and so forth.
 That’s not because all the micro stuff isn’t important, but because none of it will amount to anything if the macro issues aren’t in order.
 Instead, I focus on six big-picture reasons why blogs become poorly, and offer some medicine that will turn them, and the websites hosting them, into vibrant resource centres that drive our businesses forward.
+Problem 1: The blog doesn’t solve problems

-Some of the blogs I wrote between 2011 and 2015 are a technical disgrace but they worked – and still work – because the content is helpful and shareable.
 A blog that doesn’t solve problems is a written exercise in self-indulgence and won’t make us the go-to professionals for anything.
 At best, we’ll be instantly forgettable; at worst, people will talk about us for all the wrong reasons.
 A colleague recently told me about a piece of video content he’d watched: ‘After 10 minutes I’d lost the will to live.
 After 20, I’d lost the will for the vlogger to live.’
 I trust my colleague, whereas I don’t know or trust that vlogger.
 Consequently, I didn’t watch the video.
 There are a ton of online examples of desperate business owners employing attention-seeking methods to get eyes on their content.
 It can work once, maybe twice.
 But if we rely on shock, surprise, upset or gaining sympathy with our audience, and no solution, our content-marketing successes will be short-lived.
 Don’t puke over the reader We all have problems – that doesn’t mean we have to vomit over our audience with our content.
 Plus, shock and controversy have a short shelf-life.
 Today’s audiences are easily desensitized and quickly bored, so high-quality problem-solving content will trump the shock factor every time.
 Nothing should appear on our blogs that doesn’t help the reader move forward in some way.
 And if we can’t solve a problem, we should hold off, research and rewrite.
 Only once we have a solution should we publish.
 When we do solve problems, we make ourselves valuable.
 People are more likely to talk about, share, like and comment on our blog content.
 And that has huge SEO benefits over time because the search engines love seeing evidence of a great user experience.
 Focus on solving the audience’s problems from the get-go and we are well on the way to building a platform that puts us top of mind and discoverable in the search engines.
+Problem 2: The blog is published irregularly

 Those feelings don’t inspire trust.
 If your window cleaner couldn’t be bothered to clean your windows on a regular basis how quickly would you try to find a replacement?
 It’s the same with blogging.
 No one’s going to talk about or share our content if we can’t be bothered to create it regularly.
 Earning the rankings and referrals We have to earn the right to be top of mind for referrals and benefit from our colleagues’ and clients’ SEO-driving activity.
 And without those likes and shares, Google won’t recognize us as business owners who are actively engaging.
 That will impact negatively on our rankings.
 Build a blog plan If you don’t have the time or commitment for blogging, that’s absolutely fine.
 Don’t do it – focus on making your business visible in other ways.
 Blogging is just one option.
 However, if you do want your blog to be your primary content platform, the solution is to build a blog plan beforehand.
-Here are four initial steps for your plan:
+4 initial steps for your plan

-Here are four ideas for how to generate content:
+4 ideas for how to generate content

-Here are four ideas for how to save time:
+4 ideas for how to save time

 Problem 3: The blog is unnavigable

-No one searches online for a blog.
-They search online for solutions.
-If they click through to our websites, the first place they’ll head for is unlikely to be the blog tab.
-And even if is, will our visitor find the answer to their problems in the content that’s visible on the first page of the blog?
 If we only have 10 pieces of content, yes.
 What if we have 40?
 How about 500?
 Second homes The solution is to create second homes for our blog content – libraries, hubs, resource centres ... call them what you will.
-I have two on my website – a self-publishers page and an editor resources page.
+You can see mine here.
 There is not one single piece of fresh content on those pages.
-They’re libraries of titled images that depict what problem I’m solving.
-However, if you click on the images you’ll end up reading the full articles on the blog.
-These libraries help my audience find my very best content – the stuff that’s most likely to be talked about, get me known, and make my visitors think I’m helpful and knowledgeable.
-I only started creating content for one of those libraries in May; it’s already the fourth most popular page on my site ... and that’s because it’s obvious what’s on offer and whom it’s for.
-Few business bloggers funnel their content through to other pages, and it’s the biggest lost opportunity I can think of.
+They’re links to content elsewhere on my site, with images that depict what problem I’m solving.
+This resource centre helps my audience find my very best content – the stuff that’s most relevant to them and demonstrate that I’m helpful and knowledgeable, and engaged with their problems.
+Not funnelling our content through to topic specific hubs is the biggest lost opportunity I can think of.
 Do this and you will stand out from your competitors for very little additional effort.
-Here, we’re using our blog content to turn our websites into resource centres rather than all-about-me-and-how-great-I-am sites.
+When we do this, we’re using our blog content to turn our websites into resource centres rather than all-about-me-and-how-great-I-am sites.
+Problem 4: The blog is shallow

-My marketing coaches Andrew and Pete preach the art of creating content that makes people fall in love with you.
-I love this idea because it focuses on emotion – of getting under people’s skin, making them feel something.
 This sits nicely with the problem-solving principle discussed above.
 When we solve problems we make people feel something – happy, grateful, relieved, empowered.
 Emotion born from solutions Just to be clear, those emotions should be evoked as a result of our solving a problem.
 For example, our funnies alone won’t be enough to make anyone subscribe to and share our content in the long term.
 No one will waste time reading a funny photographer’s blog if he or she doesn’t solve photography problems too.
 That’s because if all we want is a laugh, Dara Ó Briain and Rich Hall will do it better.
 Tone on top of solutions Even if our content is technically good, we have competition.
 Readers need to hear our voices and our personalities in our posts so that we stand out.
 I tend to go for warm and friendly.
 Other tone options might include cheeky, funny, blunt, sweary or ranty.
 All of that stuff is great but bear in mind that it’s just dressing at the end of the day.
 It should always hang on a body of solutions.
-Going deeper with solutions There are already a bajillion blogs with the basics just, about everything.
+Going deeper with solutions There are already a bajillion blogs with the basics just about everything.
 Repeating the same old stuff is boring, and boring blogs are a killer.
 We need to bring our blog posts alive with case studies (made-up ones if necessary), and stories based on our own experiences, so that our readers have gravy on the meat and two veg.
 That kind of deeper detail draws people in, makes them feel like we’re really talking to them, not just stuffing our websites with keywords.
 That is not to say we shouldn’t aim our content at beginners or focus on the basics – far from it.
 Rather, our content needs to have personality and detail.
 When we go deep we make an old subject sound fresh because it’s rich with our voices and our experiences.
+Problem 5: The blog doesn’t fulfil audience expectations

-I don’t visit a dentist’s website expecting to find a treatment for the verruca on my foot.
-I’m there to sort out my teeth.
-A blog needs to have a recognizable and understandable raison d’être too.
-We’re busy and none of us has time to read everything, join every group, watch every vlog, listen to every podcast, do our jobs, and have a life.
-Blogs that don’t give people a very good reason to be there are doomed.
-They won’t be bookmarked, subscribed to or shared.
-If a reader doesn’t understand why they should bother, they’ll quickly lose patience and go elsewhere.
-There are two reasons why an audience could become confused and disengage: The content is coherent but isn’t aligned with the business creating it.
-This happens when the blogger has misunderstood the audience’s expectations even though there are myriad specialist solutions that could be offered.
-The content is incoherent and there are too many audiences.
-This can happen when a business – usually a product-based one – can’t sustain long-term content creation around the product alone.
-To compensate, the blogger covers multiple topics for multiple audiences whose problems are already being solved in depth by relevant specialist bloggers elsewhere.
 Here are two examples where those problems have been solved.
 Coherent and aligned: The pro presenter There’s plenty one can write about presenting, and that content can be targeted at non-presenters who need to tackle the process, and those who want to run a presentations business.
 Relevant content might cover the following: dealing with stress, introversion, lack of confidence, speech impediments, organization and planning, which software to use, which venues are best, managing acoustics, scheduling, equipment, payment terms, contract problems, learning resources, apps and plugins to aid preparation, training opportunities, marketing a presentations business, getting published, creating engaging slides, finding and retaining clients, and so on.
 The presenter is blogging about topics aligned to their core service and targeting an audience with problems related directly to it.
 The blog is therefore coherent and aligned.
 Coherent and side-aligned: The condom company There’s only so much one can write about condoms.
 Durex knows that it will not be able to sustain its audience’s interest in latex and lube, and there are only so many flavours and colours.
 However, it also knows that its audience is interested in sex, otherwise people wouldn’t need condoms.
-Durex has created a blog called Love Sex that offers all sorts of tips about perfect massages, advice on STDs, relationships, other forms of contraception, orgasms, positions ... you name it, it’s there.
+Durex two blogs: Sex Hub and Play Hub.
+They offer all sorts of tips about perfect massages, advice on STDs, relationships, other forms of contraception, orgasms, positions ... you name it, it’s there.
 It’s a very clever way of creating content about a related but more interesting issue.
 If you can’t sustain long-term content creation around your product or service, shift your thinking sideways but make sure it’s focused on your audience’s problems.
 Durex isn’t blogging about condoms, but it’s still focusing on content that’s related sideways to its core product.
 Its blog is therefore coherent and side-aligned.
 Nudging with a name Naming our blogs can help signal purpose.
-Mine’s called The Proofreader’s Parlour, which should be an indication that my focus is on words.
-I also publish a lot of content about marketing, but it’s marketing for editors and proofreaders.
-And I offer content about training, but it’s training for editors and proofreaders.
-It’s not as interesting as the Durex blog but it solves my clients’ and colleagues’ problems and that’s all that matters!
+Mine’s called The Editing Blog, which should be an indication that my focus is on words.
+I also publish a lot of content about marketing and training for editors and proofreaders.
+And I offer content about fiction line craft for indie authors, especially crime and thriller writers.
+It’s not as interesting as the Durex blogs but it solves my clients’ and colleagues’ problems and that’s all that matters!
+Problem 6: The blog is invisible

 Louise Harnby is a line editor, copyeditor and proofreader who specializes in working with crime, mystery, suspense and thriller writers.

-This latest Q&A is for Eloise, who is right at the beginning of her proofreading and editing business journey and is keen to get her content marketing underway.
+A reader at the beginning of her proofreading and editing business journey and is keen to get her content marketing underway.
 Here's her conundrum: should she blog, vlog or podcast?

 Hi, Eloise.
 That’s a great question!
 And congratulations on embracing a content marketing strategy early on.
 The sooner you start, the quicker you’ll see results.